Modi Frank: Creating Visual Noise For Kicks And Profit

 Exene and Modi wrote Bad Day together as a salute to the roots-rock and cow-punk scenes that were flourishing in Southern California at the time.
 The X singer filmed and Modi directed.
 The ladies put in their buddies as actors, which is a who's-who of the mid-'80s LA music scene– X's John Doe, head Flesh Eater Chris D, Gil, T of Top Jimmy's Rhythm Pigs, and The Blasters' Dave Alvin all starred.
 A young Kevin Costner, who would go on to win Academy Awards with Dances With Wolves also stars.

-Modi’s directing work got her representation at the newly found Propaganda Films - Foundry Division.
+Modi’s directing work got her director representation at the newly found Propaganda Films - Foundry Division.
 By 1990, the company was producing almost a third of all music videos made in the US.
 Modi was the only female director represented at Propaganda Films where the golden boys of directing were David Fincher, Nigel Dick, and Mark Romanek.
-Modi left Propaganda to form her own production company—Modivation Films.
+Modi eventually left Propaganda to form her own production company—Modivation Films.

 Working with K.D.
 Lang, Modi directed the anti-meat PSA Meat Stinks for PETA, a PSA so potent that the meat industry tried to ban Lang's music in her own hometown.
-Modi directed "Created Equal," an award-winning mini-documentary commissioned by the ACLU - The story of Cheryl Summerville, fired from her job for her sexual orientation and discovering U.S. laws would not/did not protect her.
+Modi also directed "Created Equal," an award-winning mini-documentary commissioned by the ACLU - The story of Cheryl Summerville, fired from her job for her sexual orientation and discovering U.S. laws would not/did not protect her.
 The film took 1st place at The Vermont International Film Festival for Justice and Human Rights.

-While celebrating the Best Documentary prize with Stacy Peralta & all the Dogtown boys & crew for Dogtown and Z-Boys which won first place at the 2001 Sundance Film Festival, Modi became pregnant.
-Seems Modi was not paying attention to awards that night.
+Stacy Peralta a ‘Malibu Road” teen age friend & fellow skater turned director hired mModi to be one of the cameramen on the now award winning documentary Dogtown and Z-Boys.
+Celebrating the Best Documentary prize with Stacy Peralta & all the Dogtown boys & crew for Dogtown and Z-Boys which won first place at the 2001 Sundance Film Festival, Modi became pregnant.
+Seems Modi was not paying attention to awards at Sundance that week.
 Or was she?

 These were heady days.